 Placer County Transit (PCT) provides safe and direct means of transportation service for Auburn and South Placer residents and visitors.
 PCT is committed to providing comprehensive and reliable transit services to its passengers along with a comfortable and pleasant ride.

 Placer County is comprised of over 1,400 square miles of beautiful and diverse geography, ranging from the residential and commercial areas of South Placer, westward through the historic foothill areas of Auburn, Foresthill and Colfax, and to the County's jewel of the North Lake Tahoe basin.
 Placer County is a great place to live, work, play and learn.
 For more information about Placer County, please visit www.placer.ca.gov THIS RECRUITMENT IS OPEN UNTIL FILLED.
 APPLICATIONS SUBMITTED WILL BE SCREENED ON A BI-WEEKLY BASIS.
+Employees will receive a 2% general wage increase effective June 8, 2019.
 POSITION INFORMATION

 The transit yard is located in the foothill community of Auburn where drivers begin and end their day.

 With routes connecting riders to Sacramento, Roseville, Rocklin, Lincoln and the foothill areas of Auburn, and Colfax, PCT bus drivers are critical to ensuring a pleasant, safe and dependable transit service to our riders.
 For more information about PCT, including route maps, click HERE

 This selection process includes an interview and a criminal background check.
 Candidates will then be required to pass a physical and a required DOT drug clearance.
 Placer County offers a comprehensive benefits package to full-time employees.
 To learn more click here.
 DEFINITION